odpi/egeria/open-metadata-conformance-suite/docs/performance-workbench/profiles/entity-retype/README.md

 1. Searches for `instancesPerType` homed entity GUIDs of that type.
 (This uses `findEntitiesByProperty` with a condition on `metadataCollectionId` and its performance is recorded as part of the Entity Search profile.)
+1. For each of these entity GUIDs, `updateEntityProperties` is called to remove all the entity's properties (so it can be easily retyped).
 1. For each of these entity GUIDs, `reTypeEntity` is called to change the type of the entity to one of its subtypes.
 1. For each of these entity GUIDs, `reTypeEntity` is then called to change the type of the entity back to its original type.